Online-Score-Aided Federated Learning for Resource-Constrained Wireless Clients with Continual Data Arrival: Introduction

-\IEEEPARstart{T}{he} widely popular \ac{fl} \cite{mcmahan17Communication} is a distributed \ac{ml} approach that enables training an \ac{ml} model $\mathbf{w} \in \mathbb{R}^N$, \bblue{where $N$ is the number of parameters,} across distributed clients' local datasets.
-A \ac{cs} typically broadcasts the model to $\mathcal{U}=\left\{u\right\}_{u=0}^{U-1}$ clients, who then train the received model on their respective local dataset $\mathcal{D}_u$ to minimize the following loss function.
+\IEEEPARstart{F}{ederated} learning (FL) \cite{mcmahan17Communication} is a privacy-preserving distributed \ac{ml} approach that enables training an \ac{ml} model, parameterized by trainable parameters $\mathbf{w} \in \mathbb{R}^N$, where $N$ is the number of parameters, across distributed clients' local datasets.
+A \ac{cs} typically broadcasts the model to a set of clients $\mathcal{U}=\left\{u\right\}_{u=0}^{U-1}$, who then train the received model on their respective local dataset $\mathcal{D}_u$ to minimize